science-digital/sd-integration-tool-template/README.md

 ## Local Testing:

-We use docker to manage dependencies during deployment.
-A Docker image packages the code and its dependencies up into a light weight virtual machine like environment.
+We use docker to manage dependencies during deployment to the Sciansa platform.
+A Docker image packages the code and its dependencies into a light weight virtual machine like environment.
 This is the package that is pushed to the Sciansa platform and used to run your code on the IVCAP infrastructure.

 There are 2 ways you can run your service locally for development and testing:
 - [Inside the container](#inside-the-containder)